colindean/talks/document_workflow/document_workflow.md

 include-code is pulls in files, great for pulling in snippets from an external file that might change over time.

-I'm making extensive of panpipe in a workshop I put together.
-I could put code examples directly in the document, write those examples to a file during document build, and subsequent code blocks would execute on the files written to disk.
+I'm making extensive of panpipe in a workshop I built.
+I can put code examples directly in the document, write those examples to a file during document build, and subsequent code blocks would execute on the files written to disk.